Ntropish/s-validator/docs/extensibility.md

 ### 2. Create an Instance Function

 For a better developer experience, it's a good practice to create a small factory function that creates an instance of your new schema.
-This makes it feel like a built-in `s-val` validator.
+This makes it feel like a built-in `s-validator` validator.

 You can add this to the same file or a central export file.